xTayEx/RubyNVim/README.md

 A full-featured NeoVim config powered by Telescope.nvim and ToggleTerm

 ## Feature
-* Fast(<100ms for startup).
-Load all configuration files **asynchronously**
+* Fast(<100 ms for startup).
+Load all configuration files **asynchronously**.
-* Code completion powered by nvim-cmp
+* Code completion powered by nvim-cmp.
-* File tree powered by NvimTree
+* File tree powered by NvimTree.
-* Open lazygit in your NeoVim
+* Open lazygit in your NeoVim.
-* Search StackOverflow, Google or DuckDuckGo when you are coding
+* Search StackOverflow, Google or DuckDuckGo when you are coding.
-* sftp, ftp, s3 in NeoVim (powered by ToggleTerm and termscp)
+* sftp, ftp, s3 in NeoVim (powered by ToggleTerm and termscp).
-* Open htop in NeoVim
+* Open htop in NeoVim.
-* Open image by chafa
+* Open image by chafa.
-* Preview markdown by glow
+* Preview markdown by glow.
 * Browse web in NeoVim! (powered by elinks)
 * And more...